 Many unique stories colour the fabric of figure skating's history but perhaps none so literally as Ethel Muckelt.
-Born May 30, 1885, Ethel was the youngest daughter of John Muckelt and his wife Mary Ann (Hanway).
+Born May 30, 1885, Ethel was the youngest daughter of Mary Ann (Hanway) and John Muckelt.
 She had two older brothers (John and Richard), four older sisters (Bertha, Annie, Edith and Lily) and two younger brothers (Frank and Harold).
-Although it's incredibly hard to wrap your head around that having that many mouths to feed, the 1891 UK Census tells us that the family lived at 112 Edge Lane, Stretford in Manchester, England.
-Manchester's wealth was actually built on the textile industry and Ethel Muckelt's family were right at the center of that boom.
+Although it's incredibly hard to wrap your head around having that many mouths to feed, the 1891 UK Census tells us that the family lived at 112 Edge Lane, Stretford in Manchester, England.
+Manchester's wealth was actually built on the textile industry and the Muckelt family were right at the center of that boom.
 Out of their home, Standish House, John Muckelt ran Logan, Muckelt & Co. and manufactured and exported indigo blue dyes and printers for the African textile market.

-By age fifteen, Ethel was living in a boarding school in Heaton Norris Parish, Manchester and while she studied, developed an interest in figure skating.
+By age fifteen, Ethel was living in a boarding school in Heaton Norris Parish and while she studied, developed an interest in figure skating.
 Honing her craft at the Manchester Ice Palace in Cheetham Hill, her life would have changed drastically when her father passed away in 1904 at the age of fifty seven and her two oldest brothers were forced to take over the family business.
 However, the 1911 UK Census tells us that Ethel continued to live comfortably in Sale, Cheshire (not far from Manchester) and focus attention on skating.
 She benefited from geography.
-Manchester's rink was the only one open in England during World War I as many were converted to munitions factories or used for other war work.
+Manchester's rink was the only one open in England during the Great War, as many were converted to munitions factories or used for storage.
 The famous Westminster Ice Rink wouldn't reopen until 1927 and living in Sale would have absolutely offered her training opportunities other skaters in England wouldn't have had at the time.

 Ethel Muckelt and Kathleen Shaw

-This late bloomer forged a partnership with John Page and entered the pairs event at the 1924 Winter Olympics in Chamonix, France.
-They finished just off the podium finish in fourth but earned their only first place vote from British judge Herbert Yglesias.
+This late bloomer forged a partnership with Jack Ferguson Page and entered the pairs event at the 1924 Winter Olympics in Chamonix, France.
+They finished just off the podium finish in fourth but earned their only first place vote from British judge Herbert Ramon Yglesias.
 No national bias there!
 Ethel wasn't done there.
-She entered the women's competition as well and won the Olympic bronze medal behind Planck-Szabo and American Beatrix Loughran.
+She entered the women's competition as well and won the Olympic bronze medal behind Szabo and American Beatrix Loughran.
 Her medal win was absolutely credited to her top three finish in the school figures, as she finished seventh of the eight competitors in free skating.
-In all credit to her ability as a free skater though, if you compare the video of her free skating performance in Chamonix to her pairs performance with Page, it's like watching two different skaters.
+In all credit to her ability as a free skater though, if you compare the video of her free skating performance in Chamonix to her pairs performance with Jack, it's like watching two different skaters.
 She seemed far more polished and at ease skating pairs.
-In fact, at the 1924 World Championships, Muckelt and Page had the best international result of their career together in winning the silver medal, receiving praise from none other than T.D.
-Richardson for their fine shadow skating.
+In fact, at the 1924 World Championships, Ethel and Jack had the best international result of their career together in winning the silver medal, receiving praise for their fine shadow skating.